 What is Project ECHO?

 St Luke’s is proud to be part of Project ECHO, but what does this mean?
-Project ECHO is just one of the ways that our incredible team of healthcare professionals are able to not only keep providing the best possible palliative care to those in Sheffield, but to also empower and educate other care professionals all over the country to do the same.
+Project ECHO is just one of the ways that our incredible team of healthcare professionals are able to not only keep providing the best possible palliative care to those in Sheffield and beyond, but to also empower and educate the care workforce all over the country to do the same.

-Project ECHO, which stands for ‘Extension of Community Healthcare Outcomes’, is an innovative and new way of learning in healthcare.
-ECHO is an online tele-mentoring network which brings healthcare organisations together via video link, to form an online community, share best practice and support each other.
+Project ECHO, which stands for ‘Extension of Community Healthcare Outcomes’, is an innovative way of learning in healthcare.
+ECHO is an online tele-mentoring network which brings health and care organisations together via video link, to form an online community, share best practice and support each other.